-For more information about making the configuration clock source, frequency, and divider settings, refer to the Altera Enhanced Configuration Devices.
+Provides more information about making the configuration clock source, frequency, and divider settings.

 Flash In-System Programming (ISP)

 The flash memory inside EPC devices can be programmed in-system using the JTAG interface and the external flash interface.
 JTAG-based programming is facilitated by the configuration controller in the EPC device.
 External flash interface programming requires an external processor or FPGA to control the flash.